Jklimczewski/Jklimczewski/Readme.md

 ## Hi there! ✋

 ### :mens: About me
-- 🎓 Computer Science student at [University of Gdańsk](https://ug.edu.pl/)
+- 💻 Full-stack developer working in the automotive industry at Capgemini -🎓 Computer Science student at [University of Gdańsk](https://ug.edu.pl/)
-- 💻 Aspiring Full-stack developer
 - :snowboarder: Ex-Athlete, still loving it in my free time
 - 🇵🇱 🇬🇧 🇩🇪 | Fluent in Polish, English and German